-- (a) OPM supplied 2021 subscription income or carrier supplied 2021 premium income; plus - (b) Any amount due the plan as a direct result of reconciling the 2021 rates.
-This excludes amounts owed or due OPM from previous years' reconciliations\; less - (c) Any amount due OPM as a direct result of reconciling the 2021 rates.
-This excludes amounts owed or due OPM from previous years' reconciliations\\. - \Any amount withheld due to an outstanding audit will be included in (b). - \\ Amounts recovered from the carrier due to an audit will be included in (c).
+(a) OPM supplied 2022 subscription income; plus

+(b) Any amount due the plan as a direct result of reconciling the 2022 rates.
+This excludes amounts owed or due OPM from previous years' reconciliations\; less

+(c) Any amount due OPM as a direct result of reconciling the 2022 rates.
+This excludes amounts owed or due OPM from previous years' reconciliations\\.

+\Any amount withheld due to an outstanding audit will be included in (b).

+\\ Amounts recovered from the carrier due to an audit will be included in (c).